 How our Digital Forensics Analyst Identifies Anonymous Online Users

 Our investigators specialize in identifying online anonymous users.
-We use digital forensics to identify someone anonymous on the internet by analyzing digital data associated with the anonymous user, such as IP addresses, email addresses, and other identifying information.
+We use digital forensics to identify someone anonymous on the internet by analysing digital data associated with the anonymous user, such as IP addresses, email addresses, and other identifying information.

 Here are some of the ways we use digital forensics to identify an anonymous user on the internet:

-IP Address Tracking
+IP Address Tracking:

 Almost always, online users involved in malicious activities are very careful to cover their trails and hide behind VPNs and proxies.
 However, due to our proprietary tools, we have ways to defeat VPN and any other cloaking tools.